How to Cancel Your GoDaddy Pro Account: 5 Simple Steps

 Once logged in, click your profile icon (usually in the top right corner), then navigate to “My Products” and look for “GoDaddy Pro” in your services list.
 You’ll need to locate the settings gear icon for account management – it’s typically next to your Pro subscription details.

 Can’t find the Pro dashboard?
 Let’s walk through the navigation together.
 Sometimes GoDaddy updates their interface, and the Pro section might be under “Web Presence” or “Professional Tools” depending on when you’re reading this guide.
+The interface has changed at least three times in the past two years, so don’t be surprised if buttons have moved around.

 If you’re planning to build your own client management system, consider checking out our wordpress business directory simple steps guide for creating custom solutions.